A framework for understanding ourselves.

 Although I'd proven my intelligence and learning abilities during the interview process, I had role-specific knowledge gaps.

-Thanks to my relatively low self-esteem ego, I started suffering from a pretty bad case of imposter syndrome.
+Thanks to my relatively low self-esteem ego, I started suffering from a bad case of imposter syndrome.

 I felt like I was surrounded by "rockstar" developers.
 They were able to churn out code more quickly than I could, and they seemed a lot more confident than I was.
 I couldn't help but compare myself to them, and I felt like I was falling short.